ualbertalib/DIDocker_HydraNorth/README.md

   ```

   EZID_PASSWORD should contain ezid testing password.<br />
-  IMG_TAG should be set to either 'centos' or 'deb' depending on image you are using.<br />
+  IMAGE should be set to either centos or deb image  depending on image you are using.<br />
+  For example: `EXPORT IMAGE=ualibraries/hydra_north:deb` <br />
   Now you are done, just run shell script from di_docker_hydranorth

   ```shell